 Generic Name: sulfasalazine

-Note: This document contains side effect information about sulfasalazine.
-Some of the dosage forms listed on this page may not apply to the brand name Sulfazine.
+Note: This page contains side effects data for the generic drug sulfasalazine.
+It is possible that some of the dosage forms included below may not apply to the brand name Sulfazine.

 For the Consumer

 Applies to sulfasalazine: oral tablet, oral tablet enteric coated

 As well as its needed effects, sulfasalazine (the active ingredient contained in Sulfazine) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking sulfasalazine, check with your doctor immediately:More common